- About Lagos

 From the bus station in Lagos to our surf camp, just catch a taxi, it should take you no more than 10 minutes (walking will take you at least 30 minutes).

-- Rent-a-car in Lisbon: There is no need for a car while staying in Lagos as everything is within walking distance, even more so if you book one of our surf camp packages.
+- Rent-a-car in Lisbon: There is no need for a car while staying in Lagos as everything is within walking distance, even more so if you book one of our Surf Camp Holidays.
 But Lagos is very well located in the Algarve so it’s the perfect location to visit many places on an afternoon drive or a day off.
 Renting a car will allow you to a bit more freedom to explore the beautiful coast and villages in Algarve (or Alentejo if you feel like going up north).

 If you are flying to Lisbon airport (LIS) we can organize car rental for you if you wish to have full freedom on your surfing holidays in Portugal.
 You can pick it up upon arrival at Lisbon airport and return it there also.